cbartlett/vagrant-pokenum/README.md

 ... pokenum-in-a-box (ok it's just a `Vagrantfile`) does the above.
 Now you can automatically top into pokenum results as a PHP array.

+For the cynical internet techies out there: Ok!
+I admit.
+This is nothing special.
+It's just vagrant doing a chef-solo run.

 ## Why

 I currently (Jan 2014) need a reason to use git/vagrant and always wanted to tap into pokersource in an easy, portable way.